J888/info-site-v2/README.md

 ### ToDo

 - "highlighted" tweets section - show a set of tweets (with react twitter embed component)
+  - configurable in site config.
+And if they're not present then don't display anything.
 - Warning: data for page "/" is 201 kB, this amount of data can reduce performance.
        -  https://nextjs.org/docs/messages/large-page-data
 - Add "Back to top" button on articles.
 Useful if article is long.
-- Transfer this to a generic repo.
+- Transfer this to a generic repo
+  - update host app config
+- Make the background color of the navbar a config item.
+- Admin
+  - drag/drop picture upload that also compresses it.
+  - Make article list searchable/filterable by title on admin page.

 # ENV VARS